Is My Pain from the Hip or the Back?

 A Sign(s) that Your Pain is from the Hip

-The most common signs of hip pain are pain on the outside part of the hip near the ball and in the groin area.
-Since the hip joint’s basic anatomy is behind the groin, groin pain usually indicates pain is coming from the hip.
+The most common signs of hip pain are on the outside part of the hip near the ball and in the groin area.
+Since the hip joint’s basic anatomy is behind the groin, groin pain usually indicates it is coming from the hip.
 Most individuals might point to the front of their hip or the inside part of the thighs near the groin as the area of pain.
-Another sign that pain is from the hip is that comes over the hip joint itself.
-Most patients with pain in this area usually point with a finger that the pain is directly over the hip joint.
+Most patients with pain in this area usually point with a finger that it is directly over the hip joint.

 As we age in life, especially in older individuals, the word osteoarthritis will become your enemy.
 People that have osteoarthritis report pain in their buttocks and the front of the legs.
 Individuals that present with just hip pain usually have difficulty with walking short and long periods, difficulty with performing tasks such as walking up and down steps, getting in and out of the car, to having difficulty don and doffing their socks and shoes.